tommasosansone91/sottopoco_vscode/README.md

 - converters:    They convert an image from a format to another ( objects handled by matplotlib.pyplot.plot() into objects handled by cv2.imread() )
 - painters:      They allow to paint many images at once, save time in defining windows names, setting the conditions to close the windows, etc.

-Please note that the function 'cyclical_drawing' might be very CPU and RAM consuming, and should be used only to display images we want to 'real-time' draw on.
+Please note that the function <code>cyclical_drawing'</code> might be very CPU and RAM consuming, and should be used only to display images we want to 'real-time' draw on.